gm4/alt-swing/README.md

 # alt-swing
-Python implementation of the SE decision process described at http://sebokwiki.org/wiki/Decision_Management
+This is an IPython Notebook implementation of the SE multi-objective decision analysis framework described at [http://sebokwiki.org/wiki/Decision_Management].
+For detailed instructions, follow the [User Guide](gm4.github.io/alt-swing/).

 ## Use
 Assess a set of alternatives, scoring performance using swing weights, and display the results.